On this page

 2. Logical Contradictions in Context Understanding

-I have my own preferences for Commit Messages and Coding Style, so I wrote relevant documentation and asked it to read it, but the process did not go smoothly.
+I have my own preferences for Commit Messages and Coding Style, so I wrote relevant documentation and asked it to read them, but the process did not go smoothly.

-First, when a session was disconnected and reconnected, it often forgot the previous settings.
-I also asked if I needed to set up references to other Markdown files in CLAUDE.md.
-It confidently told me, "No, I will read all Markdown files when loading."
+First, after a session disconnects and reconnects, it often forgets previous settings.
+I once asked if I needed to reference other Markdown files in CLAUDE.md, and it confidently told me, "No need, I will read all Markdown files when loading."
 But testing showed it didn't read them at all.
-When I questioned it, it changed its story, saying, "I only read CLAUDE.md when loading, but I read the Commit specification file when writing a commit."
+When I questioned it, it changed its story, saying, "I only read CLAUDE.md when loading, but I read the commit specification file only when writing commits."

-Regardless of whether its mechanism is "read on load" or "read when writing a commit," since the final commits it produced did not comply with the specifications, both statements were hallucinations at the time.
-In the end, I had to explicitly write the specifications into CLAUDE.md for it to finally listen.
+Regardless of whether its mechanism is "read on load" or "read on commit," since the commits it produced did not comply with the specifications, both statements were hallucinations at the time.
+In the end, I had to obediently write the specifications explicitly into CLAUDE.md for it to finally listen.

 Regarding the placement of specification files, this sparked another thought.
-I originally preferred "modular" management of specifications—placing rule files in specific directories of the project and referencing them via links in CLAUDE.md to keep the configuration file clean, avoid overlap with README.md, and prevent inconsistency issues where every project has its own rules.
+I originally preferred to manage specifications in a "modular" way—that is, placing rule files in specific directories of the project and referencing them via links in CLAUDE.md to keep the configuration file concise, avoid overlap with README.md, and prevent each project from having its own specifications, which leads to inconsistencies.

-However, after discussing this with Gemini, I learned that such AI editors (like GitHub Copilot) usually only read specific configuration files by default (like CLAUDE.md or .github/copilot-instructions.md).
+However, after discussing with Gemini, I learned that such AI editors (like GitHub Copilot) usually only read specific configuration files by default (such as CLAUDE.md or .github/copilot-instructions.md).
 The "links" inside are just plain text paths to the AI and do not automatically read the content of those files into the context.

 Best Practices for CLAUDE.md Configuration